The best ways to money on groceries.

 Groceries is one of the biggest monthly expenses in most households.
 And, unfortunately food prices continue to rise every single day.
 The good news is that this is one of the expenses that can be lowered, it just takes a little extra effort.
 I’ve been learning how to save money on groceries for over a decade now.
 It has taken a lot of trial and error, but I have finally found a few tricks that work.

 I am a member of online affiliate programs.
 I may be compensated by purchases made through links in this post.
 All opinions are my own.

 1. Meal Plan

-Make a meal plan for all of your weekly meals and snacks.
-Browse through pinterest boards, and recipe books to give you fresh ideas of what to cook each week.
+A meal plan is an essential step when trying to save money on groceries.
+I recommend you browse through pinterest boards, and recipe books to give you fresh ideas of what to cook each week.
+Write down everything you want to make for the week, including snacks and meals.
 As you meal plan, make a list of groceries to buy.
 Take this list with you to the grocery store and only buy what you wrote down, nothing else!

 A good meal plan will be written based on what you already have in your pantry and cupboards.
 Take a few minutes to take inventory of what you already have at home and plan your meals around those items.